 On the higher slopes, the spectacular glaciers are found amid a surreal ‘Alice in Wonderland’ landscape, filled with giant heathers, giant lobelias with bearded lichen hanging from them and colourful mosses: what’s more, the rare Rwenzori leopard is occasionally spotted here.

-While the Southern Circuit was the route first followed (largely) by Professor Scott Elliott in 1895, it is the central circuit, pioneered by Luigi di Savoia in 1906, that for many years provided the only access to mountains.
+Two trekking circuits provide access to the Rwenzori mountains: the Central Circuit, which begins at Nyakalengija, and the Southern Circuit out of Kilembe.
+While the Southern Circuit was the route first followed (largely) by Professor Scott Elliott in 1895, it is the central circuit, pioneered by Luigi di Savoia in 1906, that for many years has provided the only access to mountains.

-RTS guides receive comprehensive general mountaineering and specific ice climbing training.
-They are trained in mountain first aid and so are able to spot and respond to the first signs of altitude sickness.
+The local trekking guides receive comprehensive general mountaineering training and specific ice climbing training.
+They are trained in mountain first aid and so can spot and respond to the first signs of altitude sickness.
 Rescue procedures are practised and reviewed regularly.
-Equipment is well-maintained and frequently checked.
+Their equipment is well-maintained and frequently checked.

-Since the trails opened in 2009, RTS has continued to share the benefit that tourism brings with the local communities. $5 from each climb cost goes towards local development projects, contributing over the years to the construction of community trails outside of the national park, spreading the potential benefit of tourism, and constructing school classrooms in multiple locations.
+Since the trails opened in 2009, RTS has continued to share the benefit that tourism brings with local communities in the area. $5 from each climb cost goes towards local development projects, such as the construction of community trails outside of the national park to spread potential benefit of tourism, and the building of school classrooms in multiple locations.